cyclone923/mcs_eval3/README.md

 python simple_eval3_agent.py
 ```

-The "MCS EVAL 3 Oregon State University Submission Helper" has more details on how to run specific scenes
+The "MCS EVAL 3 Oregon State University Submission Helper.txt" has more details on how to run specific scenes